Zombies in Resident Evil: Video games

 Some later Resident Evil titles feature enemies which retain some semblance of intellectual faculty and are very different from the zombie archetype in earlier titles.
-The Los Ganados of Resident Evil 4 are infected by body-altering parasitic lifeforms known as Las Plagas: they are capable of speech, somewhat agile, and possess adequate cognitive ability to utilize combat tactics like hurling axes and dynamite at the player character.
-Luis Sera, a supporting character in Resident Evil 4, compared these creatures to three species of flukes that can influence their hosts' behavior: Dicrocoelium dendriticum, Galactosomum and Leucochloridium paradoxum.
+The Los Ganados of Resident Evil 4 are infected by body-altering parasitic lifeforms known as "Las Plagas": they are capable of speech, somewhat agile, and possess adequate cognitive ability to utilize combat tactics like hurling axes and dynamite at the player character.
+Luis Sera, a supporting character in Resident Evil 4, compared these creatures to three species of flatworms, flukes that can influence their hosts' behavior: Dicrocoelium dendriticum, Galactosomum and Leucochloridium paradoxum.
 The parasites may sprout from certain individuals who have been decapitated and attack the player character when in close proximity.
 The Majini of Resident Evil 5 are similarly infected with the Las Plagas parasite, though they tend to be better armed with military grade weapons, which serves as the pretext for cover-based firefights as a gameplay mechanic.
 Resident Evil 6 features two types of zombie-like antagonists created from the newer C-virus: shambling zombies created through indirect exposure to the C-virus that behave similarly to the nimble main enemies of Resident Evil 4 and Resident Evil 5 though with diminished mental capacity, and the J'avo, created through direct administration of the C-virus.
 When the J'avo experience dismemberment or are sufficiently damaged, they exhibit regenerative abilities which cause drastic mutations similar in concept to hosts of the Las Plagas parasite.
 The spin-off title Resident Evil: Revelations 2 feature the Afflicted, which are insane human beings who have been severely tortured and bound in a mass of metal wire and spikes.

 Other appearances

-Zombies have appeared in every live action Resident Evil film, and animated films like Resident Evil: Vendetta.
-Outside of recurring appearances in Resident Evil video game titles and animated films, the Licker has appeared in live action adaptations such as the Resident Evil film series directed by Paul W. S. Anderson, the 2021 film Resident Evil: Welcome to Raccoon City, and the 2022 Netflix television series.
+Zombies have appeared in every live action Resident Evil film, and animated films like Resident Evil: Vendetta and Resident Evil: Death Island.
+Outside of recurring appearances in Resident Evil video game titles and animated films, the Licker has appeared in live-action adaptations such as the Resident Evil film series directed by Paul W. S. Anderson, the 2021 film Resident Evil: Welcome to Raccoon City, and the 2022 Netflix television series.

+Outside of Resident Evil series.
+The zombies appeared in the 2018 PUBG Mobile.
+The zombies were also featured in Resident Evil-themed attractions at Universal Studios Japan and Universal Orlando's Halloween Horror Nights.